ms264556/Hackery/pages/StandaloneApRootShell.md

 The Ruckus CLI includes a hidden `!v54!` command which exits to a root shell.

-Very old AP firmware checks a configuration setting `cli_esc2shell_ok` to decide whether the `!v54!` command is available.
+* Very old AP firmware checks a configuration setting `cli_esc2shell_ok` to decide whether the `!v54!` command is available.
-Newer AP firmware decrypts a provided serial# to check whether the `!v54!` command is available.
+* Newer AP firmware checks an encrypted serial# to decide whether the `!v54!` command is available.
+The encrypted serial# is saved to a file using the `Ruckus` command, then the `!v54!` command uses `sesame` to decrypt this file.

 ## Firmware >112.1